DataDog/kong-plugin-ddtrace/README.md

 ## Issues and Incomplete features

-- The request span's start time appears incorrect
+- The request span's start time appears incorrect, as it is a rounded-down millisecond value provided by Kong.
-- There are no sampling options - all traces are sampled
-- Span names could be improved
-- The v0.4 API is being used to send to the agent - an update will use v0.7
 - More details should be collected for errors
 - A high resolution timer option should be added (eg: using `clock_gettime` instead of `ngx.now()`)